Back Co-intelligenze, quell’alleanza vincente uomo-macchina che orienta i servizi

 More than two-thirds of those surveyed think artificial intelligence is having a positive impact on their lives.

 The UK government's 2023 white paper "A pro-innovation approach to artificial intelligence (AI) Regulation" identifies the benefits and risks associated with AI.
 Potential benefits include improvements in public services, high-quality jobs, and advancements in science and technology.
-Adults under 40 and men in general expressed the most favourable opinions.
+Adults under 40 and men in general expressed the most favorable opinions.

 In general, those who can take full advantage of the features of AI are individuals who understand the medium, its functions, and its inherent biases.
 Unlocking this human-machine connection can increase skills and productivity in everyday life and the workplace.

-According to the report 'The state of AI in early 2024: Gen AI adoption spikes and starts to generate value' by McKinsey & Company, 65 per cent of organisations are using generative AI regularly, which is nearly double the figure of ten months ago.
-The main benefiting areas include marketing, sales, product development, and IT, where gen AI helps improve operational efficiency and optimise business processes.
-Companies are reporting significant cost reductions through automation and resource optimisation, as well as increased revenues in strategic functions such as supply chain management.
+According to the report 'The state of AI in early 2024: Gen AI adoption spikes and starts to generate value' by McKinsey & Company, 65 per cent of organizations are using generative AI regularly, which is nearly double the figure of ten months ago.
+The main benefiting areas include marketing, sales, product development, and IT, where gen AI helps improve operational efficiency and optimize business processes.
+Companies are reporting significant cost reductions through automation and resource optimization, as well as increased revenues in strategic functions such as supply chain management.
 However, the adoption of gen AI comes with challenges.
 One of the biggest hindrances is data management.
 Many companies struggle to establish effective governance processes and to quickly integrate data into AI models, hindering the full potential of the technology.

 72%